pmelsted/bifrost/doc/tutorial/Intro.md

 }
 ```

 Function `UnitigMap::getSuccessors()` and `UnitigMap::getPredecessors()` return the successors and predecessors, respectively, under the form of `UnitigMap` objects (`um_succ` and `um_pred` in the previous example).
 As the traversal functions work at the unitig level, it does not matter whether the starting `UnitigMap<> um` object maps to a single *k*-mer or the full unitig: the traversal functions will consider the full unitig as the starting vertex.
-The `um_succ` and `um_pred` objects will always be mapping of the full unitig sequence on itself, i.e, `um_succ.dist = 0` and `um_succ.len = um_succ.size - k + 1`.
-However, when traversing, the strandness of the starting and ending unitigs are important.
-As described in Section [Compacted de Bruijn graph](#compacted-de-bruijn-graph), edges in bi-directed de Bruijn graphs embed the strandness of their start and end unitigs.
+However, `getSuccessors()` and `getPredecessors()` will always return `UnitigMap` objects that are the mapping of a full unitig sequence to itself, i.e, `um_succ.dist = 0` and `um_succ.len = um_succ.size - k + 1`.
+**What is really important to consider when traversing is the strandness of the unitigs.** As described in Section [Compacted de Bruijn graph](#compacted-de-bruijn-graph), edges in bi-directed de Bruijn graphs embed the strandness of the unitigs they connect.
 In the previous example, the strandness of the start unitig is `um.strand`, the strandness of the successors is `um_succ.strand` and the strandness of the predecessors is `um_pred.strand`.
 What it means in practice is that the successors of `um` with `um.strand = true` are not going to be the same as with `um.strand = false`.
-To be accurate, the successors of `um` with `um.strand = true` are going to be the predecessors of `um` with `um.strand = false` but reverse-complemented.
+To be accurate, the successors of `um` with `um.strand = true` are going to be the predecessors of `um` with `um.strand = false`.
 This can be a little tricky to understand so let's have an example:
 ```cpp
 cout << "--- Printing successors in forward direction ---" << endl;